2adapt/template-general/README.md

 # alternative: if the following PG* env variables are set, psql will use them:
 # PGHOST, PGDATABASE, PGUSER, PGPASSWORD;
-# so we not should set those variables in config/env.sh, enter in the nix shell
+# so we now should set those variables in config/env.sh, enter in the nix shell
 # and verify again:
 echo $PGHOST,$PGDATABASE,$PGUSER,$PGPASSWORD
 psql